ByteBit0/AD-LAB/README.md

 - A FastAPI-based Sentiment Prediction API that fetches YouTube comments and analyzes their sentiment (positive, negative, or neutral) using NLP.
 - Integrates YouTube Data API v3 and NLTK's VADER for real-time sentiment analysis.

+### 7. Open Ended - Farmer Chatbot
+- An AI-powered chatbot for farmers using Dhenu AI API, supporting multi-language and voice input
+- Built with a simple HTML & CSS frontend and a Python backend.

 **Maintained by:** [Ashmit Dutta](https://github.com/ByteBit0)